Sebastian-Fitzner/grunt-data-separator/README.md

 A string value that is used to set the value your are searching for in your css.

+#### options.pattern.matchProp
+Type: `RegExp`
+Default value: /background-image/

+A string value that is used to set the property your are searching for in your css.

 #### options.pattern.matchRule
 Type: `RegExp`
 Default value: false